 This post may contain affiliate links, meaning I get a commission if you decide to purchase through my links, at no extra cost to you.
 Read my full DISCLOSURE HERE.

 We are living in the plastic age, there is no doubt about it.

 Almost everything these days is made of some form of plastic.
 But do you know your plastic?
-What are the plastic numbers and which can you recycle or turn into other useful resources?
+What do the plastic numbers mean, and which one can you recycle or turn into other useful resources?

 Let’s find out?

 PLASTIC NUMBER #1

 Polyethylene terephthalate, also known as (PETE) or (PET)

 Used for most water bottles, juices, and soda bottles and some packaging.
 Also used in the clothing industry.
 Most synthetic clothing is made from plastic number 1.

 When exposed to high temperatures, it can leak the toxic mineral antimony into your drinks, which can cause vomiting, nausea, diarrhea, and stomach ulcers.

 Some studies have shown up to 100 times the amount of antimony in bottled water than in clean groundwater.
 The longer the bottle is on the shelf or exposed to heat or sunshine.
 The more antimony is likely to have leached into the product.